faiyaz106/faiyaz106/README.md

 - 👋 Hi, I’m Faiyaz Ahmad
 - 👀 I’m pursuing Masters' in Data Science
 - 💞️ My area of interest is Natural Language processing and Computer Vision
-- 📫 How to reach me - Pl mail me- faiyazahmed106@gmail.com
+- 📫 How to reach me - Pl mail me- faiyaza@umich.edu

 <!---
 faiyaz106/faiyaz106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.